Highlighting Stomach Cancer with the Silly Hat for Matt Challenge

 The GI Cancer Institute is currently conducting two clinical trials for stomach cancer and both are open for recruitment at present:

 - TOPGEAR is a study investigating the benefit of adding radiation (chemoradiotherapy) to chemotherapy and surgery to treat and improve the overall survival in patients undergoing surgery for resectable stomach cancer (ie. where the stomach or part thereof can be removed).

 - INTEGRATEII will explore the findings of the previous INTEGRATE clinical trial further.
 It aims to determine whether Regorafenib is an effective new treatment option for patients with advanced gastro-oesophageal cancer (located in the gastro-oesophgeal junction or stomach).TOPGEAR is to investigate the benefit of adding radiation (chemoradiotherapy) to chemotherapy and surgery to treat and improve the overall survival in patients undergoing surgery for resectable stomach cancer

 So what is the #SillyHatforMattChallenge?
 Why Matt?
 Why the silly hats?
-And why get involved in this challenge?

 The #sillyhatformatt challenge was set up by Trine Simpson in memory of her late husband Matt – a fun-loving, easy-going, inquisitive guy who loved life and who lost his battle with stomach cancer aged just 40.

 Matt was a big kid at heart and had a love for silly hats – wearing them at any and every opportunity.
 With two young sons, Trine is particularly driven to find better solutions for the future.

 With this challenge the intention is to raise much needed funds for stomach cancer research, a ‘rare cancer’ that receives limited grants and resources.
 And with your help – through donating or getting active & taking part in a challenge – we aim to highlight a cancer which desperately needs more attention.